 --- UPDATES ---

 This page is currently in progress.
-I am running tests on over 500 colors at this time.
+I am running tests on over 500 colors from dozens of brands at this time.
 As results come in over the next year this page will continue to receive updates.

 Where do I shop for art supplies?

 My favorite American art supply chain store is Dick Blick.
 They have a massive catalog and competitive prices, with quick shipping options here in the USA.